kkemple/scienceandmathematics.com/src/content/posts/quantum-fusion-engines-and-informational-power.md

 I_{\max} = \frac{A}{4\ell_P^2 \ln 2},
 $$

-where $A$ is the boundary area and $\ell_P \approx 1.6 \times 10^{-35}$ m is the Planck length[^5].
+where $A$ is the boundary area and $\ell_P \approx 1.6 \times 10^{-35}$ m is the Planck length[^4].

 By analogy, in highly constrained engineered plasmas, surface geometry strongly influences the accessible microstate manifold, making boundary design a practical thermodynamic instrument even if full gravitational holography is not invoked.
 For a fusion plasma confined within engineered boundaries, the accessible phase space can be viewed as bounded by surface geometry rather than bulk volume alone.

 Confinement geometry determines the allowed electromagnetic, acoustic, and density modes of the plasma.
 Because each mode corresponds to a collection of microstates, restricting these modes reduces the accessible phase-space volume.
 In this sense, geometry acts as an informational operator: it removes entire families of microstates, creating the negative $\partial I/\partial V$ term needed for informational pressure.
+Decagonal quasicrystals demonstrate this mechanism directly.
+X-ray tomography shows these structures growing around obstacles while maintaining long-range order through phason-mediated rearrangements that redistribute curvature to boundaries rather than accumulating as defects.[^5]

 Boundary geometry therefore becomes a thermodynamic instrument.
 Changing the shape or symmetry of the confining surface alters which microstates remain accessible to the plasma, directly modifying the system's informational capacity.